fredericowieser/Poker-Dash/README.md

  - [x] Convert all graphing to matplotlib and only use numpy for calculations.
  - [x] All objects only use numpy for their definitions.
  - [x] Figure out way to convert Dates to Game numbers and have a hash table for this
- - [ ] Create interface with sidebar as follows being the maind tabs
+ - [ ] Create interface with sidebar as follows being the main tabs
    - [x] Home, where you select the timeline you want to look at and then have the running total graph aswell as the main leaderboard with conditional formatting, as well as the Player group leaderboard.
    - [x] Players, where we have a checkbox and can then see individual player stats and and history as well as some of the more indepth values (e.g. likelihood of return on the second/third buy in)
    - [ ] Groups of Players, this is the same as players except we look at the group.